-Since testing cannot predict what will happen to the tank next year, next month or even the next day, you may want to consider replacing an underground tank with an aboveground tank.
-If you do choose tank testing, CommTank has years of experience in both underground tank testing and aboveground tank testing in Massachusetts.
+Testing applications cannot predict what will happen to the tank in the near or distant future.
+Therefore, customers should consider replacing an underground tank with an aboveground tank.
+For your choice of tank testing level and price, CommTank has years of experience in both underground tank testing and aboveground tank testing in Massachusetts.
 Following a proven approach perfected over the years, we test tanks and lines using ultrasonic tests, non-volumetric tests, pressure or vacuum tests, or soil or water tests below the tank.
 We also can locate a tank or pipe leak by using Helium or Hydrogen as a tracer gas.

 Underground Storage Tank Testing

-The most common tests for underground storage tank testing in Massachusetts are pressure testing, vacuum testing, and subsurface investigation.
+Common tests for all sizes of underground storage tanks in Massachusetts are pressure testing, vacuum testing, and subsurface investigation.

-The issues that limit volumetric and mass measurement technology have no impact on acoustic based systems.
+The use issues that limit volumetric and mass measurement technology have no impact on acoustic-based systems.